 - Preheat your oven to 400 degrees F.

-- Unfold your puff pastry sheets, and lay them out on a surface that is clean and dry.
+- Unfold your puff pastry sheets, and lay them out on a clean and dry surface.

 - With a sharp knife, cut each sheet into 6 strips so that you end up with 12 strips total from the 2 sheets.

 - Quarter all 3 apples, and remove the core with a paring knife.

 - Use a mandoline or knife to cut the quarters into extremely thin slices.
 The thinner, the better so the slices bend instead of break when rolling into the apple pie rosettes.

 - Lay the apples—peel side out—on the top third of the puff pastry slice.
 Be sure that the top of the apple with the peel hangs over the edge a bit above the pastry.

 - Combine melted butter, brown sugar, flour, and cinnamon in a small bowl.
 The mixture will be a bit thick.

 - With a pastry brush, brush some of the sugar/flour/butter mixture onto the pastry below the slices.

 - Fold the bottom of the puff pastry so that it covers the bottom of the apple slices.
 It should also cover the brown sugar mixture.